Cycling South Africa: the complete guide and itinerary (40k words!)

 Roads in South Africa range from perfectly smooth tar with wide side lanes to horrible bumpy/washboardy/rocky tracks… and everything in between.

 Many secondary roads are gravel, with variable conditions.
-Those are usually less traffic but that’s not always the case, sometimes they might be connection roads, very dusty, and “bakkies” will cast clouds of sand at you… not pleasant.
+Those is usually less traffic but that’s not always the case, sometimes there might be connection roads, very dusty, and “bakkies” will cast clouds of sand at you… not pleasant.
 On the other hand, some paved roads might have very little traffic and be very pleasant to ride.

 This is usually tolerated but be careful as farmers do not like very much unexpected intruders.
 A good off-road itinerary is described in the book “Riding the Dragon Spine” by David Bristow and Steve Thomas – bear in mind they had a support vehicle when they rode this.